Artwork by Jessica Perlstein for the film adaptation of The Fifth Sacred Thing by Starhawk.

 Become a Patron: patreon.com/filmsforaction

 Become a member.
 Sign up to start contributing content to the site.
-We need people to review change-oriented videos and add the best ones to the site.
+Watch and review change-oriented videos and add the best ones to the library.
 Got a channel to recommend we follow?
 Contact us.

 Share.
 Become a micro-independent news distro that your friends can trust!
 Regularly share links from us and other like-minded sources to help spread the word and amplify our impact.
 Help our learning library become the definitive community resource for social change film and education.